The 20 Best Ecommerce Order Fulfillment Services to Help You Grow Your Store

 • When an order comes in, you’ll need to have any kits and bundles ready and correct labeling and stickering to easily find the items and send them out in compliance.

-• Extra time and effort are required for products that are particularly fragile, large, or oddly shaped.
+• Extra time and effort are required for particularly fragile, large, or oddly shaped products.
 Some items may even require special machinery to handle.

 • Finally, you need to choose a carrier to ship the product, and it can take significant research to figure out how to get the best rate.